Albert Geyser: Theological rejection of apartheid

 Following his return from Europe, Geyser became increasingly critical of the use of theology as a basis for apartheid.
 In reaction to a government proposal which in effect would forbid blacks from attending churches in white areas, Geyser warned in a July 1957 letter to Die Vaderland newspaper that "The church must seriously reconsider whether it will allow the re-erection of barriers that have been broken down by Christ."
 Portions of Geyser's letter were republished in The Star of 24 July 1957.
 Geyser's Pretoria colleague Ben Marais had made similar statements during the annual Peter Ainslie Memorial Lecture at Rhodes University on 10 September 1957.

 In 1955 Geyser joined 13 Afrikaans academics in signing a petition that condemned the National Party government's proposed removal of coloureds from Parliament and the stacking of the Senate with its own politicians to better achieve its aims.
 As the publication of the petition coincided with the launch of public protests by the official opposition party, Geyser was accused of transgressing the NHK's prohibition that clergy refrain from partisan actions or pronouncements.

 Geyser's signing of the petition marked a turning point in his relations with those inside and outside the NHK, which worsened as he set out to refute any biblical justifications for apartheid.
 The NHK initially tolerated his views, permitting him an extensive hearing in the theological journal, Hervormde Teologiese Studies in 1960.
-Here he launched a scathing attack on the theological justification of apartheid advocated in the book "Eiesoortige Ontwikkeling tot Volksdiens," written by Professor A. B. du Preez, then Professor of Dogmatics in the Faculty of Theology (Section B) at the University of Pretoria.
+Here he launched a scathing attack on the theological justification of apartheid advocated in the book "Eiesoortige Ontwikkeling tot Volksdiens," written by Professor Andries Bernardus du Preez, then Professor of Dogmatics in the Faculty of Theology (Section B) at the University of Pretoria.

+Geyser’s critique of apartheid was grounded not only in political opposition to racial segregation, but also in biblical interpretation and ecclesiology.
+As a New Testament scholar, he challenged the hermeneutic used by apartheid theologians, arguing that Afrikaner nationalist ideology had been imposed onto Scripture rather than racial separation being derived from the biblical text itself.

+Apartheid theology and wider Afrikaner civil religion frequently drew on Old Testament motifs in interpreting South African history and racial relations.
+Afrikaners were sometimes represented as a chosen or covenant people, while the Great Trek was interpreted through an Exodus framework.
+The separation of peoples, the Tower of Babel, the election of Israel and other Old Testament patterns of ethnic distinction were invoked to support the idea that God had ordained separate peoples and, by extension, separate churches.
+Geyser rejected such readings as an ideological use of Scripture.